-William Blake wrote a collection of poems called Songs of Innocence and Experience.
+William Blake was a Romantic poet who wrote a collection of poems called Songs of Innocence and Experience.
 The Lamb and The Tyger are two poems from his collection.
-And they are great for reading with kids because they are easily explained and are about familiar animals.
+They are great for reading with kids because they are easily explained and are about familiar animals.
 In addition, the ideas within them are big enough for older kids to really be able to learn from and discuss.
-So everyone in your family can get in on this lesson in some level.
+So everyone in your family can get in on this lesson.

 Many of the poems he wrote have companion poems that contrast with each other, and these are two of them.
 They show the differences between childlike innocence and worldly experience.
 Also, Blake explored the ideas that there are two sides to people as well, the good and the evil.
-In this poem pairing he uses two animals that seem quite opposite from each other – a lamb and a tiger (he spells it “tyger”).
-The lamb represents good, or innocence, while the tiger represents evil, or experience.
-So here are the two poems to read together.
-And ss you read, feel free to stop and explain the lines and what they mean as you go.
-Also, point out some things in the pictures that you read in the words as well.
+In this poem pairing, he uses two animals that seem quite opposite from each other – a lamb and a tiger (he spells it “Tyger”).
+The lamb represents good, or innocence, while the tiger represents

 Now that we’ve read the poems, let’s talk about them.
 Either of these poems could stand on their own, but they have even more of an impact when you take the two together.
 First, what do you think William Blake’s point was?
-With little ones you can stick to the simple ideas of how a lamb represents goodness and how a tiger shows evil.
-In addition, older kids can dig deeper.
+With little ones, you can stick to the simple ideas of how a lamb represents goodness and how a tiger shows evil.
+In addition, older kids can dig deeper with the following discussion.

 - The two poems discuss the idea that the same God who created the gentle, innocent lamb also created the vicious tiger.
 This shows the bigger idea that there is both good and evil in the world and asks: Were both created by God?
 More importantly, what does that say about God?